 My mother loved to knit and I have many of her old knitted blankets and quilts.
 I chose this soft blue knitted blanket and multi-colored quilt to create that sense of coziness.

 When I saw this handmade “Maine Seed Potatoes” pillow sitting outside of an antique shop in Wells, Maine, I knew right away it was a must-have!
 It would be so easy to make one too with a little burlap and some stencils.
 Handmade items to me, add such a sense of warmth and that coziness we all luv.

 An antique Russian tea set that was my mother’s sits at the foot of the bed on a bench that my father made and I recently repainted to match the master bedroom’s trim.

 You may also enjoy the post, Coastal Bedding Ideas For Your Beach House.

 I found the old oval window that is hanging on the wall at a Vermont antique store while traveling to Maine.
 My beach hat adds a bit of texture to this unique vintage piece.

-The soft colored rug I found in the attic and it was originally from Company C. I will keep the rug here for the summer, as this fall we will be having the bedroom floors stripped, sanded, and refinished to match the rest of the floors in the home with a simple polyurethane.
+The soft-colored rug I found in the attic, which was originally from Company C. I will keep the rug here for the summer, as this fall we will be having the bedroom floors stripped, sanded, and refinished to match the rest of the floors in the home with a simple polyurethane.
 To see more of the floors and restoration CLICK HERE!